easyCZ/IVR-CW2/README.md

 ## 1.1 The Task

-The idea of the task is to design an algorithm to allow a Kephera robot to move through an environment while maintaining relatively constant distance from the walls and obstacles.
-The environment consists of a room with obstacles (boxes).
+The idea of the task is to design an algorithm to allow a Kephera robot to move through an environment while maintaining constant distance from the walls and avoid obstacles.
 The robot is required to carefully drive around the obstacles without hitting them.
 The robot continues following the walls until another obstacle is found.

-The task is divided into two sections, in the first the robot is not required to stop at any point and keeps on driving around the room indefinitely.
-This is similar to a vacuum cleaner robot used in households.
-The second task is comparable to a surveillance robot where the robot traces around the walls, maintaining constant distance and avoiding obstacles, but it is required to stop when it completes a lap.
-It should be stopped on the same spot where it originally started.
+The robot should stop at the point of origin, that is the place where it originated (first started to follow a path).

 The Kephera robot has two motors on each side of the robot as well as eight sensor positioned around the robot.
 The sensors can be used to retrieve the distances of objects around the robot.

 ## 1.2 Main Ideas